imaginary-cloud/CameraManager/README.md

 ```

 You can even setUp your custom block to handle error messages:
-It can be customised to be presented on the Window root view controller, for example.
+It can be customized to be presented on the Window root view controller, for example.
 ```swift
 cameraManager.showErrorBlock = { (erTitle: String, erMessage: String) -> Void in
     var alertController = UIAlertController(title: erTitle, message: erMessage, preferredStyle: .Alert) alertController.addAction(UIAlertAction(title: "OK", style: UIAlertActionStyle.Default, handler: { (alertAction) -> Void in
     }))

     let topController = UIApplication.sharedApplication().keyWindow?.rootViewController

     if (topController != nil) {
         topController?.presentViewController(alertController, animated: true, completion: { () -> Void in
             //